The Best and Worst Moments of the 2021 Golden Globe Awards

 Best: Kenan Thompson and Maya Rudolph’s Bit

 Some of the show’s best moments played like SNL. skits, whether it was Jason Sudeikis’ loopy hoodie-clad acceptance speech or Tracy Morgan’s yelp of “SAUL!” (when he meant to say Soul).
 Perhaps the funniest moment of the whole show was when two of Studio 8H’s foremost legends—Kenan Thompson and Maya Rudolph—came out in person to flirt, sing and speak gibberish while accepting the fake award “Least Original Song.”
 In regular years, the weirdest jokes at awards shows often only receive strained laughter from a buttoned-up A-list audience.
-In contrast, being in front of a studio-sized audience and wearing ridiculous costumes allowed Thompson and Rudolph to fully unleash their full zaniness.
+In contrast, being in front of a studio-sized audience and wearing ridiculous costumes allowed Thompson and Rudolph to fully unleash their zaniness.

 Worst: The “Next On” Segments